Heyabird/heya-notes/System Design.md

 	> "So, in a forward proxy, the server won't know that the client's request and its response are traveling through a proxy, and in a reverse proxy the client won't know that the request and response are routed through a proxy."
 	- Your reverse proxy can be delegated a lot of tasks (gatekeeping, screening, loadbalancing, etc), assisting your main server.
 6. Load Balancing
+	- balancing and allocating the request load to maintain availability and throughput